-We have a code of ethics that applies to all of our employees, including its principal executive officer, principal financial officer and principal accounting officer, and the Board.
+The Company has a code of ethics that applies to all of the Company's employees, including its principal executive officer, principal financial officer and principal accounting officer, and the Board.
 A copy of this code is available in the Employee Handbook.
-We intend to disclose any changes in or waivers from its code of ethics by posting such information on its website or by filing a Form 8-K.
+The Company intends to disclose any changes in or waivers from its code of ethics by posting such information on its website or by filing a Form 8-K.